B-MOVIE HOSTESS: ANGIE LABANSHEE (1985-1993)

 DOUBLE FEATURE: THE DEVIL BAT & THE TERROR – The Devil Bat is the 1940 Bela Lugosi anti-classic in which he plays a mad scientist who trains deadly bats to attack and kill his enemies.
 The Terror (1963) is an early Jack Nicholson horror film set in 1806 Europe.
 Jack plays a deserting officer from Napoleon’s army who comes across a haunted castle in which lurk Boris Karloff impersonating the Baron he murdered, plus a shape-shifting she-demon and an evil witch.
 This Roger Corman flick is a staple of Bad Movie shows.

 NIGHT OF THE LIVING DEAD (1968) – George Romero’s black & white film in which space radiation from a downed satellite causes the dead to rise from their graves to feed on the living.
 With legendary Pittsburgh Movie Host Bill Cardille appearing as a news reporter.
-NOTE: Performing in this episode were now iconic Mexican-American band the Renegades back before they made it big.
+NOTE: Performing in this episode was a Marshalltown band called the Renegades.

 LITTLE SHOP OF HORRORS (1960) – Not the musical, but the original Roger Corman movie about a man-eating plant from outer space which chows down on several deserving and not so deserving victims.
 Jack Nicholson, Dick Miller and others show up.